PokeNavBot/pokenav-documentation/_sources/leaderboards.md.txt

 ### Profile Medals

 If you are in the top 10, a medal will display in your profile under the appropriate statistic.
+This shows only lifetime scores.

 There are special medals for 1st, 2nd and 3rd place: